Vijay0908-lab/Vijay0908-lab/README.md

 ---

 ### 📖 About Me
-I am a third-year **Artificial Intelligence and Data Science** student at **Thakur College of Engineering and Technology (TCET)**.
+I am a fourth-year **Artificial Intelligence and Data Science** student at **Thakur College of Engineering and Technology (TCET)**.
 I specialize in building scalable web applications and enjoy tackling complex challenges through data structures and algorithms.

 * 💻 **Building:** High-performance web apps using the **MERN stack** and **Next.js**.
 * 🎯 **Goal:** Mastering Cloud Architecture and Scalable Systems.